agiliq/building-api-django/docs/views-and-generic-views.rst

         serializer_class = VoteSerializer

-Conect the new apiviews to urls.py.
+Connect the new apiviews to urls.py.

 .. code-block:: python